weimingtom/KopiLuaCompare/README.md

 * need define UNITY_5
 * add ConsoleGui to Camera
 * press KeyCode.BackQuote to show or hide console
-* testd with unity 2020.1.6 for UConsoleTest_v2.7z
+* tested with unity 2020.1.6 for UConsoleTest_v2.7z